-EAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
+UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 The Mexico City Study Center Director and staff abroad will help you integrate into the local culture and provide assistance with academics, housing, safety, and other issues.
-Local faculty serve as EAP mentors at each of the research sites and will also be on hand to provide support during the field research portion of your program.
+Local faculty serve as UCEAP mentors at each of the research sites and will also be on hand to provide support during the field research portion of your program.

 Four courses are required for all students:

 listed under History and Political Science, upper division, 4.5 UC quarter units

 offered at various levels depending on placement, upper division, 4 UC quarter units

 listed under all subject areas, upper division, 5 UC quarter units

 listed under all subject areas, upper division, 9 UC quarter units